-The LANNA uniform includes warm black or white hooded tops with the school logo that may be worn during periods of colder weather, both around school and in the classrooms.
-These are available to purchase from the school office, or alternatively plain black or white hooded tops may be purchased from elsewhere and have a school badge sewn on in the left chest position.
+The LANNA uniform includes warm black hoodies with the school logo that may be worn during periods of colder weather, both around school and in the classrooms.
+These are available to purchase from the school office.
 No other outer clothing should be worn in classrooms or around the school, except in the case of foul weather when an outer coat can be worn outside.
 Hoodies and other jackets should not be worn in hotter months.